cloud-gov/cg-site/content/overview/security/fedramp-tracker.md

 Here's how it works: Every "moderate" impact federal system is required to account for a baseline of 325 controls before it can be granted an ATO.
 Your agency may choose to do more than that, but once cloud.gov's P-ATO is reviewed and accepted, 269 of those requirements are already implemented and documented.
 Of the remaining requirements, responsibility for 41 of them is shared between cloud.gov and your application, and 15 are fully yours.

-*By reducing the overhead of the approval process, cloud.gov allows you to focus on reviewing the parts of your system that deliver your agency's mission.*
+*By reducing the overhead of the approval process, cloud.gov allows you to focus on reviewing the parts of your system specific to your agency's mission.*

 If you want to use cloud.gov, [**request the P-ATO documentation package from FedRAMP**](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/03/FedRAMP-Package-Request-Form_V4_06192014.pdf) (the Package ID for that form is F1607067912).
 You can also view the [FedRAMP Marketplace page for cloud.gov](https://marketplace.fedramp.gov/#/product/18f-cloudgov?sort=productName).